NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 Subpixel refinement parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A highly critical parameter in ASP is the value of ``subpixel-mode``, on the fourth line.
+A highly critical parameter in ASP is the value of ``subpixel-mode``.
 When set to 1, ``parallel_stereo`` performs parabola subpixel refinement, which is very fast but not very accurate.
 When set to 2, it produces very accurate results, but it is about an order of magnitude slower.
 When set to 3, the accuracy and speed will be somewhere in between the other methods.

-For the algorithms not implemented in ASP itself, not specifying this field will use each algorithm's own subpixel mode.
+For the algorithms not implemented in ASP itself, not specifying this field will result in each algorithm using its own subpixel mode.

-The fifth line sets the kernel size to use during subpixel refinement *(also 21 pixels square)*.
+The option ``subpixel-kernel`` sets the kernel size to use during subpixel refinement *(also 21 pixels square)*.

 .. _search_range2: